Constellation Logo Constellation Logo skip to main content

 Cost of public EV charging vs. charging at home

 It’s generally more economical and convenient to charge your electric car at home overnight.
-While you can use your regular household current, most people find the process too slow.
+While you can use your regular household receptacle, most people find the process too slow.
 Figure the amount you will pay to install an electric car charging station at your house as part of the cost of running your EV.
 It will dramatically reduce charge times.
 Many utility companies offer rebates and incentives to offset the cost of home charger installations.
 Some utilities and electricity suppliers even offer lower rates overnight when EV owners tend to charge their vehicles, which may help lower your overall EV charging costs.

 Final take on EV charging costs